wmo-raf/adl/README.md

 ### ✅ Objectives

-- To provide a standard way of ingesting data from different AWS vendors into a WIS2Box node.
+- To provide a tool for automating ingestion of data from different AWS vendors into a WIS2Box node.
 - To provide a plugin architecture that allows for the development of plugins for different AWS vendors.
 - To take advantage of the Wagtail CMS Admin interface to provide a user-friendly interface that facilitates easy setup and management of the data loaders for different AWS vendors.